hammer-ai/hammerai/README.md

-# hammerai
+# HammerAI.com
-Holds releases for HammerAI.com
+This repo holds releases for HammerAI.com.